Structural Equality and Hashing#

 This is purely a performance optimization.
 The only behavioral difference from "tree" is that pointer identity short-circuits to True.

-When is this safe?#
+When is this safe (and worth it)?#

 1. Immutable — content doesn’t change after construction, so same-pointer always implies same-content.